arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/nicla-battery-app-note/nicla-battery-app-note.md

 ## Introduction

 We have developed the Nicla Sense ME for low-power operation, and it really shines when you can use it independantly of a USB cable, especially for wireless sensing applications.
-The Nicla Sense ME includes a low-profile connector that will allow you to connect a LiPo battery.
+The Nicla Sense ME includes a low-profile connector that will allow you to connect a Li-Ion battery.
 In this application note, we will take a closer look at the battery capabilities of the Nicla boards and how you can use it effectively.

 ### Goals
 The goals of this project are to: